 Below is a chart of gold priced in New Zealand Dollars.

-Earlier in 2022, NZD gold got close to the all time high from back in August 2020.
+In April of 2023, NZD gold reached a new all time high at $3,300.
+It touched this level again in late May.
 So you may be thinking after such a strong rise, now can’t be a good time to buy can it?

-So that could be one of those “buy the dip” opportunities.
+So any further pullback from current levels could be one of those “buy the dip” opportunities.

 Longer Term – The Trend is Also Up